space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 These variables are saved with the cache and if they change or are not provided, the cache will be invalidated.

 #### Internal environment variables
+There are two special environment variables, both which are available in the _YAML_ build stage and can be referenced.

 * `CWD`:
-The directory from where the user invoked _Space_.
+The full directory path from where the user invoked _Space_.

 * `CWDNAME`:
-The top level directory name from where the user invoked _Space_.
+The base name of the directory from where the user invoked _Space_.

+Both these variables are write protected and cannot be assigned from within the _YAML_.

 #### Examples

-The following shows some Space variables in practice.
+The following shows some _Space_ variables in practice.

 ##### Setup a test Module
 For `Spacefile.yaml`: